|Monthly Tech-Tip |

-Five common North American Ferro Frits fired at 1850F on alumina tiles (each started as a 10 gram GBMF test ball and flattened during the firing).
-At this temperature, the differences in the degree of melting are more evident that at 1950F.
+Five common North American Ferro Frits fired at 1850F on alumina tiles (each started as a 10-gram GBMF test ball and flattened during the firing).
+At this temperature, the differences in the degree of melting are more evident than at 1950F.
 The degree of melting corresponds mainly to the percentage of B2O3 present.
-However Frit 3134 is the runaway leader because it contains no Al2O3 to stabilize the melt.
+However, Frit 3134 is the runaway leader because it contains no Al2O3 to stabilize the melt.
 Frit 3110 is an exception, it has low boron but very high sodium.

-G1916Q and J low fire ultra-clear glazes (contain Ferro Frit 3195, 3110 and EPK) fired across the range of 1650 to 2000F (these were 10 gram GBMF test balls that melted and flattened as they fired).
+G1916Q and J low fire ultra-clear glazes (contain Ferro Frit 3195, 3110 and clay) fired across the range of 1650 to 2000F (these were 10 gram GBMF test balls that melted and flattened as they fired).
 Notice how they soften over a wide range, starting below cone 010 (1700F)!
 At the early stages carbon material is still visible (even though the glaze has lost 2% of its weight to this point), it is likely the source of the micro-bubbles that completely opacify the matrix even at 1950F (cone 04).
-This is an 85% fritted glaze, yet it still has carbon; think of what a raw glaze might have!
+This is an 85% fritted glaze, yet it still has carbon - think of what a raw glaze might have!
 Of course, these specimens test a very thick layer, so the bubbles are expected.
 But they still can be an issue, even in a thin glaze layer on a piece of ware.
 So to get the most transparent possible result it is wise to fire tests to find the point where the glaze starts to soften (in this case 1450F), then soak the kiln just below that (on the way up) to fire away as much of the carbon as possible.
 Of course, the glaze must have a low enough surface tension to release the bubbles, that is a separate issue.

 Fired at 1850.
 Notice that Frit 3195 is melting earlier.
 By 1950F, they appear much more similar.
 Melting earlier can be a disadvantage, it means that gases still escaping as materials in the body and glaze decompose get trapped in the glass matrix.
 But if the glaze melts later, these have more time to burn away.
 Glazes that have a lower B2O3 content will melt later, frit 3195 has 23% while Frit 3124 only has 14%).